zhangbsn-gt/developer.gov.sg/collections/_guidelines/standards-and-best-practices/instruction-manual-for-ict-ss-management.md

 To maintain relevance in the face of the exponential rate of change in technological applications and practices, the Instruction Manual for ICT&SS Management actively engages agencies to solicit their views, and uses international standards and practices as a benchmark.

+### Awards and Recongitions

+In 2021, the Instruction Manual for ICT&SS Management was awarded the Agile Governance through Digitalisation award in the Administration category of the IDC Smart City Asia Pacific Awards (SCAPA).

 ### Objective

 The Instruction Manual for ICT&SS Management supports agencies to deliver fit-for-purpose, secure, and cost-effective solutions/services through: